 Helpful Hint: As you drop devices into place, you do not need to worry about exact accuracy.
-You can always double click on a device to move it or change its size.
-Right click for the menu to delete it..
+You can always right-click on a device to move it, change its size, or delete it.

 Import Your Own Background Maps and Floor Plans